ianrastall/text-utils/books/ada/book-ada-02.md

 ```

 **Real-World Impact**: NASA's Mars Climate Orbiter mission failure (1999) was
-caused by a unit conversion error between metric and imperial units.
-In
+caused by a unit conversion error between metric and imperial units in a
-Python, this error would only be caught at runtime, potentially after the
+ground-control component written in C/C++.
+Without distinct unit types, the
+bug went undetected until after integration.
+Ada's approach—forcing developers
-spacecraft had already been lost.
-In Ada, distinct types for different units
+to create distinct types for different units—would have required an explicit
-would have prevented this mistake entirely:
+conversion and flagged the mismatch early.
+Dynamic languages like Python can
+now be augmented with optional static analysis tools (e.g., `mypy` or
+`pydantic`) to catch similar inconsistencies, but that safety net depends on
+discipline, whereas Ada bakes it into the core language model:

 ```ada
 type Metric_Force is new Float;